aquasecurity/deployments/enforcers/kube_enforcer/kubenetes_and_openshift/manifests/kube_enforcer_advanced/README.md

 ## Aqua KubeEnforcer Advanced Overview

 Aqua KubeEnforcer Advanced is a method of deploying Aqua KubeEnforcer in a special Advanced configuration for Pod Enforcer injection.
 This causes Pod Enforcer traffic to be routed to the KubeEnforcers through a local envoy, which then forwards the traffic to an Aqua Gateway.
 This configuration improves performance and reduces remote network connections between pods and Gateways.
-For more information on the KubeEnforcer and its deployment, refer to [kube-enforcer](https://github.com/KoppulaRajender/deployments/tree/6.5_dev/2_enforcers/kube_enforcer/manifests/kube-enforcer).
+For more information on the KubeEnforcer and its deployment, refer to [kube-enforcer](./manifests/kube-enforcer/../../../kube-enforcer/README.md).

 To deploy KubeEnforcer with Advanced configuration:
 - While performing the manual deployment, use the manifest yaml files specified in this directory.
-- While deploying KubeEnforcer using Aquactl, add the relevant flag as specified in the section, [Deploy KubeEnforcer using Aquactl](#deploy-kubeenforcer-using-aquactl).
+- While deploying KubeEnforcer using Aquactl, add the relevant flag as specified in the section, [Automate KubeEnforcer deployment using Aquactl](#automate-kubeenforcer-deployment-using-aquactl).

 Before you follow the deployment steps explained below, Aqua strongly recommends you refer the product documentation, [Advanced Deployment for Aqua KubeEnforcer](https://docs.aquasec.com/docs/deploy-k8s-aqua-kubeenforcers#section-advanced-deployment-for-pod-enforcer-injection).

 ## Specific OpenShift notes
-The deployment commands shown below use the **kubectl** cli, however they can be easliy replaced with the **oc** or **podman** cli commands, to work on all platforms including OpenShift.
+The deployment commands shown below use the **kubectl** cli, however they can be easliy replaced with the **oc** cli commands, to work on all platforms including OpenShift.

 ## Prerequisites